From Xojo Documentation

 Generally speaking, USB, FireWire and Bluetooth devices uses a completely different interface that often requires drivers in order to communicate with them.
 With that said, many of these devices have a chip in them that makes them appear and behave as if they were a serial device.
 This chip is often an FTDI chip, for which drivers are available.

-If your device is not recognized as a serial device, then you should investigate using the MonkeyBread Software plugin which has some USB support for specific types of devices.
+If your device is not recognized as a serial device, then you should investigate using the MonkeyBread Software plugin (available at the Xojo Extras Store) which has some USB support for specific types of devices.

 USB wraps up several things into one:

 - A cable interconnect specification (what the cable connectors need to look like)

 - A low-level packet oriented protocol, so the OS can figure out what driver to load and talk to the USB device to identify it

 - A vendor API, i.e., HID device like a mouse, keyboard, or mass storage device